Taluu/challenge-jwt/README.md

 * generate (JWT) tokens and create or update the associated Secret,
 * a background task that renews Secrets (generate a new JWT token with an updated `exp` claim) when they are about to expire.

 Your mission is to implement this microservice as a gRPC service.
+This task is estimated to 4-6 hours for somebody who's already using Go and you shouldn't spend more than this.

+**It is okay if you don't finish**, especially if you're new to Go or gRPC: your code is the base for a discussion.

 ## Implementation